Muhanned-Anwar/DataMiningStudentsPerformance/README.md

 # DataMiningStudentsPerformance

-Python code to perform some data mining operations on Moodle for the data of a thousand male and female students
+Python code to perform some data mining operations on Model for the data of a thousand male and female students